SHEscher/XDLreg/README.md

 `xdlreg/` contains the project code.

 ### PumpkinNet
 `xdlreg/PumpkinNet.py` contains the implementation of a 2D-convolutional neural network (CNN) model for the prediction of *age* from 2D simulated images (*pumpkins*).
-The model is a 2D-adaptation of the brain-age prediction model reported in [Hofmann et al. Towards the Interpretability of Deep Learning Models for Human Neuroimaging.
-2021](https://doi.org/10.1101/2021.06.25.449906), which was trained on 3D-MRIs.
+The model is a 2D-adaptation of the brain-age prediction model reported in [Hofmann et al. Towards the Interpretability of Deep Learning Models for Multi-modal Neuroimaging: Finding Structural Changes of the Ageing Brain.
+2022](https://doi.org/10.1101/2021.06.25.449906), which was trained on 3D-MRIs.

 ### Pumpkin dataset
 `xdlreg/SimulationData.py` is the code for the simulation of 2D-images of *pumpkin heads*.
 Ageing ist simulated in form of added *atrophies* and *lesions*.
 For details visit the added `jupyter notebook`.